 We have so many ways in this new instant economy to make money that businesses like dog boarding are sprouting up everywhere.
-It is awesome!
+To be honest and straightforward the answer to this questions isn’t a yes or a no.

 There Are Big Responsibilities When Considering Dog Boarding